-New Hope’s story began in 1979 when Edith Palmer, an Attleboro, Massachusetts, resident, and a small group of individuals realized that domestic violence was a huge yet largely silent problem in their community.
-At the time that New Hope was founded over three decades ago, resources and support services for survivors of domestic and sexual violence were virtually nonexistent, leaving them with nowhere to turn for help.
-Recognizing a need, Palmer and her small group of volunteers started an emergency hotline for survivors, taking turns answering calls in their homes that had been forwarded by the Attleboro Police Department.
+New Hope’s story began in Attleboro, MA, in 1979 when Edith Palmer and a small group of her friends realized that domestic violence was a huge yet largely silent problem in their community.
+At the time, resources and support services for survivors of domestic and sexual violence were virtually nonexistent.
+Recognizing a need, Palmer and her small group of volunteers started an emergency hotline for survivors, taking turns answering calls in their homes that had been forwarded by the Plainville Police Department.
 During its first year, this 24-hour hotline, staffed entirely by volunteers, responded to over 500 calls from women in the greater Attleboro area.

-Seeing the overwhelming need that existed in the community, just one year later, the newly-formed New Hope opened an emergency shelter for battered women and their children.
+Just one year later, New Hope opened an emergency shelter for women and their children impacted by domestic violence.
 Two years after its founding, in 1981, New Hope opened its first outreach office in Attleboro, expanding its support services and adding court advocacy to provide survivors of domestic violence with additional protections they needed to become safe.
 Over the years, New Hope also expanded its service area to include other towns beyond its origins in Attleboro.

 The scope and geography of New Hope’s services continued to grow, and in 1984, the mission was expanded to include services to survivors of sexual violence.
-However, the New Hope staff soon realized that in order to truly end domestic and sexual violence, they would need to work not only with adult survivors, but also with child survivors, child witnesses, perpetrators, and the public in order to fully break the cycle of violence for future generations.
+As more survivors came forward, New Hope soon realized that in order to truly end domestic and sexual violence, they would need to work not only with adult survivors, but also with child survivors, child witnesses, people who perpetrate abuse, and the public in order to fully break the cycle of violence for future generations.

-Today, New Hope serves 54 communities throughout Central and Southeastern Massachusetts, and addresses domestic and sexual violence at every level of the family unit and with every segment of the population, including survivors, witnesses, perpetrators, bystanders, community groups, faith-based organizations, businesses, the judicial, medical and law enforcement systems, as well as the larger community.
+Today, New Hope serves 41 communities throughout South-Central and Southeastern Massachusetts, and addresses domestic and sexual violence at the individual, family, and community level.
+Our services reach many segments of our communities, including survivors, witnesses, people who perpetrate abuse, bystanders, community groups, faith-based organizations, businesses, the judicial, medical, and law enforcement systems, schools, and many others.

 New Hope is quite unique in how broadly we work with all segments of the population and all aspects of the cycle of violence.
 We are different because we are:

-- Addressing domestic and sexual violence from both sides of the cycle of violence – we work with survivors andperpetrators to deal with the root cause and after-effects of violence
+- Addressing domestic and sexual violence from both sides of the cycle of violence – we work with survivors and people who perpetrate abuse to deal with the root cause and after-effects of violence

-- Working with other systems and segments of societywho are affected by, or who can assist in, ending domestic and sexual violence in our community
+- Working with other systems and segments of society who are affected by, or who can assist in, creating communities free from violence and exploitation

-- Working at the intersection of poverty, racism, sexism, homophobia, transphobia, and oppression, as we know that domestic and sexual violence do not happen in a vacuum, but rather intersect with these societal issues.
+- Working at the intersection of poverty, racism, sexism, homophobia, transphobia, and oppression, as we know that domestic and sexual violence are often intertwined, but rather intersect with these societal issues

 Why is this important?

-Anyone can become a victim of domestic or sexual violence.
-Domestic and sexual violence cross all boundaries, including: gender, sexual orientation, race, religion, age, socioeconomic status and education level.
-As we have engaged with survivors, we have come to the recognition that domestic and sexual violence do not happen in isolation.
-The result of such a lens has great implications for our work.
-We no longer can simply respond to violence after it happens.
+Domestic and sexual violence cross all boundaries, and are often intertwined.
+Anyone, regardless of gender, sexual orientation, race, religion, age, ability, socioeconomic status, or education level, can become a victim of domestic or sexual violence.
+With this in mind, we understand that we can no longer only respond to violence after it happens.
 We must engage the broader community, as domestic and sexual violence are public health issues.
-As such ending interpersonal violence requires intervention on individual, family and community level.
-Finally such an approach requires that we examine the impact of larger systems and how such systems allow interpersonal violence to continue and institutionalize such violence.
+As such, ending interpersonal violence requires intervention on the individual, family, and community level.
+Finally, such an approach requires that we examine the impact of larger systems, and how these systems allow interpersonal violence to continue and institutionalize such violence.